kobi-2/RASA-ChatBot/README.md

 We can manually put input to each prompt as they come along when running the above command.

-However, to simplify, we can provide the answers right away in the command line with that command by pipelining:
+However, to simplify, we can provide the answers right away in the command line with that command by piping:

 ```
 !printf '\nN\n' | python -m rasa init